The Ultimate PokerStars Review You Need To Read Before You Play

 - New $30 instant bonus without playing a hand is very useful for micro-limit players

-- Bonus is 100% up to $600, used to have no bonus to regular players
+- Main bonus is 100% up to $600, used to have no bonus to regular players

 - Unique in that 3 total deposits gives bonus in a 90-day timespan